 French markets really do still have great produce to tempt you, and you will be lucky to get away without a large bag of delicious fresh produce...and an empty purse!
 There are reputedly more than 10,000 traditional markets in France, so you should have no difficulty finding one - although small markets out of high season can be very small!

 In addition to the 'most famous places in France' it is interesting to see which places are top by number of visitors - the most visited places in France.

-Perhaps surprisingly the two lists are not the same, although certain key Paris landmarks appear on both lists.
+Surprisingly the two lists are not the same, although certain key Paris landmarks appear on both lists.
 Theme Parks play a much larger role in the list of 'top places in France' when judged by visitor numbers.
 The top places to see when judged by numbers of visitors are:

 Where do you think of when asked to name the most famous sights in France?
 Here we have prepared a list of what we believe are the most famous places.
 We have selected just 10 places.
 Your own list will be different, I'm sure, and there are many top places in France that are contenders for the list.

 Below we show the most famous individual highlights.
 See also most popular regions at where to go on your first visit to France.